-The continuous monitoring device noted in this condition shall be replaced with a suitable MCERTS accredited device by 1st April 2009.
+The continuous monitoring device noted in this condition shall be a suitable MCERTS accredited device.

-3.5 The melt temperature of galvanizing baths shall be continuously monitored for temperature and shall operate within a temperature range to be agreed with the regulating authority:
+3.4 The melt temperature of galvanizing bath and the Zinkoff Oven shall be continuously monitored for temperature and shall operate within a temperature range so as to prevent fume generation.